 Which Sauna Brands Are Most Exposed to U.S. Tariff Increases?

 Not all sauna brands face the same tariff exposure.
-The current 15% Section 122 surcharge on imports hits hardest where products are manufactured overseas and shipped directly to U.S. customers or warehouses.
+The current trade environment has created two distinct tiers: a 145% surcharge on Chinese imports and a 15% Section 122 surcharge on European goods.
+Where a brand actually manufactures its products, not where it's headquartered, determines its exposure.
 Here's how the major brands stack up.

 HUUM (Estonia): All HIVE and DROP heaters are manufactured in Estonia.
 HUUM has no U.S. production.
 Tariff exposure is total on the heater side, though some distributors pre-stocked U.S. warehouses to buffer near-term pricing.